barabo/fhir-to-omop-demo/demo/hapi/README.md

 }
 ```

-You can also make changes to check or not check referential integrity after inserts, or change the thread pool sizes.
+You can also make changes to check or not check referential integrity after
+inserts, or change the thread pool sizes.

 ### Database

-The backing H2 database is stored locally in a folder `${REPO}/data/hapi/h2` which is bind-mounted to the running container in the `start.sh` script.
-In this folder are `h2.mv.db` (the database) and occasionally a `h2.trace.db` (traceback) file.
-The traceback file is a text file containing stack traces from a DB crash.
-You may discover clues as to why the database failed in this file (such as hints that memory or disk space was exhausted).
+The backing H2 database is stored locally in a folder `${REPO}/data/hapi/h2`
+which is bind-mounted to the running container by the `start.sh` script.
+In
+this folder are `h2.mv.db` (the database) and occasionally a `h2.trace.db`
+(traceback) file.
+The traceback file is a text file containing stack traces
+from a DB crash.
+You may discover clues as to why the database failed in this
+file (such as hints that memory or disk space was exhausted).

 ### Data issues

-Synthea often separates resource files that must be loaded into a server before the others.
-Some examples of these are `practitioners.json` and `organizations.json`.
-You can specify a separate, ordered load group to run before the other resource bundles are loaded.
+Synthea often separates resource files that must be loaded into a server
+before the others.
+Some examples of these are `practitioners.json` and
+`organizations.json`.
+You can specify a separate, ordered load group to run
+before the other resource bundles are loaded.